 Web app development is a good choice for something very simple like news sites or other info resources.
 They are a good fit if you have no budget for a mobile app.

-Hybrid apps are preferred for web based apps without deep hardware or system integration or business process automation when employees or customers already use company services.
-However, it does not fit as technology for public usage apps, for example, messengers or social networks.
+Hybrid apps are preferred for web-based apps without deep hardware or system integration or business process automation when employees or customers already use company services.
+However, it does not fit as the technology for public usage apps, for example, messengers or social networks.

 And finally, native app development is the obvious choice for branded apps that expect excellent work and where positive user feedback is an essential part of the project success.

-All in all, just keep thinking about who you audience are and what is the purpose of your app.
+All in all, just keep thinking about who your audience is and what is the purpose of your app.

 We hope we’ve managed to give you a much better understanding of different app types, and now you can make an informed and grounded decision.